ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 (*)
 : Utilising More than one Path.

 : An IETF transport is not tied to a specific Internet path.
 The set of routers forming the path can and do change with time, this will also cause the properties of the path to change with respect to time.
 Congestion control needs to be designed to take into account these changes in the path characteristics.

-: Some transports permit more than one path to be differentiated and used by a single connection at the sender.
+Some transports permit more than one path to be differentiated and used by a single connection at the sender.
 These are called multipath transport protocols.
 A multipath sender can schedule which packets travel on which of its active paths.
 This enables a tradeoff in timeliness and reliability.

-It can be used for various purposes, including rapid fail-over one path to another when the original path is no longer viable, or switching the traffic from one path to another when this is expected to improve performance (latency, throughput, reliability, cost).
+One use is to provide fail-over from one path to another when the original path is no longer viable or to switch the traffic from one path to another when this is expected to improve performance (latency, throughput, reliability, cost).
 A design independently needs to track the congestion state of each path, and needs to demonstrate independent congestion control for each path being used.

+: Anothe use is for concurrent multipath scheduling.
-: Concurrent multipath scheduling allows a transport protocol to simultaneously use multiple flows to aggregate the capacity of multiple paths.
+This allows a transport protocol to simultaneously use multiple flows to aggregate the capacity of multiple paths.
 Concurrent path usage can have additional implications:
 Since the Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint, a design needs to be evaluated to check it does not inappropriately compete with other flows (including single path connections) that share a common bottleneck
 (or share resources that are coupled between different paths, such as an overall capacity limit).
 At the time of writing there are no IETF standards for concurrent multipath usage in the general Internet.

 (6)
 : Performance with Misbehaving Nodes and Outside Attackers.